DannyNemer/readline-async/README.md

 ### <a id="rl-prototype-setCommands"></a>`rl.prototype.setCommands(commands)`
 <a href="#rl-prototype-setCommands">#</a> [&#x24C8;](https://github.com/DannyNemer/readline-async/blob/master/readline-async.js#L194 "View in source") [&#x24C9;][1]

-Assigns `commands` for the RLI to parse and execute.
+Assigns `commands` for the RLI to parse as `.command` and execute.
 Automatically implements `tab` autocompletion for the command names.
 <br>
 <br>
 Commands are executed in the RLI with a leading period followed by the command name: `.command`.
 Commands are passed all arguments that follow the command name.